 If you have even a day to spend in KL, you can easily visit the iconic Petronas Towers for some photos and pack in a little shopping in the many air conditioned malls before you come home!

 Asia is a great option for a family holiday and ideally suited us - we were able to stay in luxury boutique properties in Cambodia and it didn’t break the bank, which feels like a real treat.
-If you would like me to organise this holiday or discuss alternative family trips please contact Laura.
+If you would like us to organise this holiday or discuss alternative family trips, simply contact us.